meksv/Evidence-for-the-Manchester-BBSRC-DTP/README.md

-# Evidence-for-the-Manchester-BBSRC-DTP

-This GitHub link is tailored to the Personal Statement of the Manchester BBSRC DTP
+This branch is tailored to the 'Plants' section of the personal statement.

-Please use the branches to naviagate to examples specific to sections of the personal statement.